 Whether you're a young professional in an aviation-related or any other professional area wanting a new challenge, or a highschool graduate looking to enter an attractive domain in constant evolution, here is a summary of what ATCO training covers:

 - Paid training courses over a 2 ½ year period.

 - Courses include aerodynamics, aircraft technology, meteorology, radar and radio technology, navigation, air traffic information services and technical English.

 - In addition to theory, trainees also receive simulator and on-the-job training.
 Diploma work on an aviation theme completes the training.

 - Upon successful completion, trainees receive an international licence, recognised throughout Europe.

 - Upon receipt of their licence, ATCOs carry the title of «Air Traffic Controller» accredited by the Swiss Federal Office of Professional Education and Technology.

-You may find a detailed job description and training requirements for air traffic controllers right here on this site, or our new online brochure (German/French/Italian).
+You find a detailed job description and training requirements for Air Traffic Controllers right here on this site, or in our online brochure (German/French/Italian).

 For more information, please contact recruitment(at)skyguide.ch.